Murder of Amy Mihaljevic: Investigation

 The Bay Village Police and the FBI conducted an extensive investigation into her disappearance and murder.
 The case generated thousands of leads.
-Dozens of suspects were asked to take lie-detector tests, but no one has ever been charged with the crime.
+Dozens of suspects were asked to take lie-detector tests, but no one has ever been charged.
 Law enforcement continues to pursue leads and monitor suspects to the present day.
-20,000 interviews have taken place during the investigation.
-This was described to be the biggest search in Ohio since the 1951 disappearance of Beverly Potts.
+Twenty thousand interviews have taken place during the investigation.
+This case was described as involving the most extensive search in Ohio since the 1951 disappearance of Beverly Potts.

-In November 2006, it was revealed that several other young girls had received phone calls similar to the ones Mihaljevic received in the weeks prior to her abduction.
-The unknown male caller claimed that he worked with the girl’s mother and wanted help buying a present to celebrate her promotion.
+In November 2006, it was revealed that several other young girls had received phone calls similar to the ones Mihaljevic received in the weeks before her abduction.
+The unknown male caller claimed he worked with the girl's mother and wanted help buying a present to celebrate her promotion.
 The girls who received these calls lived in North Olmsted, a suburb near Bay Village; some had unlisted phone numbers.
 This new information was considered significant by investigators.
 Mihaljevic and the others who received such calls had all visited the local Lake Erie Nature and Science Center, which had a visitors' logbook by the front door.
-The girls may have signed the book and added personal information including phone numbers and addresses.
+The girls may have signed the book and added personal information, including phone numbers and addresses.

 Bay Village police collected DNA samples from several potential suspects in the case in December 2006.
 As of early 2007, it was reported that a longtime suspect in the case had retained legal counsel.

-In late 2013, investigator Phil Torsney returned from retirement to work on the case, to which he had been originally assigned after the murder.
+In late 2013, investigator Phil Torsney returned from retirement to work on the case, to which he had been assigned initially after the murder.
 Torsney is well known for aiding in the capture of Whitey Bulger, who was a long-time member of the FBI Top Ten Most Wanted.
 Torsney stated that he believed that Mihaljevic was transported out of Bay Village after she was kidnapped, as the town is "too dense, too close-knit, to be a likely place to commit murder."
 However, he stated that the murder likely took place in Ashland County, which the murderer was probably familiar with.

 The FBI announced in March 2014 that a $25,000 reward is available to anyone who can provide information that leads to the arrest and conviction of the killer of Mihaljevic.
 In October, it was increased to $27,000.

-In 2016, it was discovered that a blanket and curtain located near Mihaljevic's body had hairs on them similar to the Mihaljevics' dog.
+In 2016, it was discovered that a blanket and curtain near Mihaljevic's body had hairs similar to those of Mihaljevic's dog.
 They were possibly used to conceal the victim's body before she was left in the field.

 In 2018, investigators were also following a potential link between identity thief Robert Ivan Nichols (alias Joseph Newton Chandler III) and the murder of Mihaljevic.
 In 2019, authorities stated that they have extensively investigated all suspects in the case and feel that if her killer were identified, he would likely be a part of their list.